mainmatter/ember-simple-auth/packages/ember-simple-auth-oauth2/README.md

 This is an extension to the Ember Simple Auth library that provides an authenticator and an authorizer that are compatible with OAuth 2.0.

+__As your user's credentials as well as the token are exchanged between the Ember.js app and the OAuth 2.0 server you have to make sure that this connection uses HTTPS!__

 ## The Authenticator

 The authenticator (see the